seetime/quantum-gravity/README.md

+---
+title: "Introduction of a new theoritical framework which will unify Quantum mechanics and General relativity"
+date: "May 2017"
+author: "Oh Youngjong"
+---

 # quantum-gravity
 This project is made to make a private paper describing the next principle about gravity which will unify quantum mechanics and general relativity.
 So the final goal of this project is to complete a paper based on various materials created mostly by me and references which will be contained in this repository.